JohnLyu2/z3alpha/README.md

-Z3alpha synthesizes customized Z3 strategies to your problem set.
+Z3alpha synthesizes efficient Z3 strategies tailored to your problem set!
 See our IJCAI'24 paper [Layered and Staged Monte Carlo Tree Search for SMT Strategy Synthesis](https://arxiv.org/abs/2401.17159) for technical details.

 Our tool is built on top of Z3 SMT solver (https://github.com/Z3Prover/z3).
 Currently we support Z3 4.12.2.